Judging

 Stakeholders from the industry are asked to provide feedback on the clarity of category description, the relevancy of the current roster of awards and to note any areas of content and creation that are not included.

-The bottom 20 per cent of categories, in terms of the number of applicants, will be reviewed annually to ensure their ongoing viability to the Foundation and relevance to the industry.
+The bottom 20 per cent of categories, in terms of the number of entries, will be reviewed annually to ensure their ongoing viability to the Foundation and relevance to the industry.